inpharmaticist/beta/content/support/_index.md

 cascade:
   type: docs
 ---
-> [!NOTE]
-> Useful information that users should know, even when skimming content.

-> [!TIP]
-> Helpful advice for doing things better or more easily.

-> [!IMPORTANT]
-> Key information users need to know to achieve their goal.

-> [!WARNING]
-> Urgent info that needs immediate user attention to avoid problems.

 > [!CAUTION]
-> Advises about risks or negative outcomes of certain actions.

-[!CAUTION]
-Do not share your seed phrase with anyone, ever.
+> Do not share your seed phrase with anyone, ever.
 If possible, never type into a device directly connected to the internet.

 Most bitcoiners need _some_ help with or want to learn more about buying, storing, or using Bitcoin.
 There's often one tool they just haven't had the time to research or try on their own.
 Or maybe they don't have the confidence to put that feature into practice.
 There are a multitude of resources on these topics, sharing reliable tools and best practices (such as bitcoin.page, bitcoiner.guide, and [BTC Session's](https://www.youtube.com/c/btcsessions) videos), but it could take 100s of hours to find, consume, and understand the info specific to your purpose.